Smoked Turkey Dumpling Soup Recipe

 Pour in your chicken broth and give everything a good stir.

-I smoked this soup in my Pit Boss Pro 1100, cooking low and slow, my favorite way to cook!
-Now, I picked up my Pitboss at Lowes, but Walmart and Amazon carry other Pit Boss options or the Pitboss website itself.
+I smoked this soup my Pit Boss Pro 1100, which is my favorite way to cook low and slow!
+I picked up my Pit Boss Grill at Lowes, but Walmart and Amazon carry other Pit Boss options or the Pitboss website.
+I love the price compared to other pellet smokers, and it hasn’t disappointed me yet.

-Smoke the soup at 250 degrees for 1 1/2 hours and then turn the smoker up to 300.
+Smoke the soup at 250 degrees for 1 1/2 hours, then turn the smoker up to 300 degrees.

-I smoked the soup for 2 1/2 hours at 300 degrees and then turned it up to 350 degrees.
+I simmered the soup for 2 1/2 hours at 300 degrees, then turned it up to 350 degrees.

-Pour your cream into the dutch oven and stir it up.
-You can add more broth at this time if too much has cooked off.
+Pour your cream into the Dutch oven and stir it up.
+You can add more broth if too much has cooked off.

-Once your smoker reaches 350 you will drop the quartered biscuits into the soup.
+Once your smoker reaches 350 degrees, you will drop the quartered biscuits into the soup.

 Allow to cook for about 10 minutes and then put the lid on the dutch oven.